Intravenous cocaine use can cause a wide range of health issues, including:

 Injecting cocaine is risky because each time someone uses the drug they are increasing the risk of contracting infection and developing a condition called sepsis.
 Sepsis, sometimes incorrectly called blood poisoning, is the body’s natural response to infection.

-Cocaine abuse produces many cardiac problems due to the extra stress put on the cardiovascular system during each use.
-It is possible for people who have abused cocaine by repeated injection to develop a condition called venous sclerosis, wherein the vein becomes so inflamed that blood is no longer able to flow through it.
+Cocaine use produces many cardiac problems due to the extra stress put on the cardiovascular system during each use.
+It is possible for people who have used cocaine by repeated injection to develop a condition called venous sclerosis, wherein the vein becomes so inflamed that blood is no longer able to flow through it.

 When this occurs, individuals may begin injecting cocaine into a large muscle or directly under the skin instead of into a vein.
 Injecting the drug into the muscle can be very dangerous and cause other health issues, including skin infection, gangrene and tetanus.

 Abusing cocaine intravenously can also be dangerous due to additives commonly mixed with the drug.
 Possible additives in cocaine include: baking soda, sugar, ephedrine, local anesthetics and other drugs, like methamphetamine or animal dewormer.

 These additives can cause acute inflammation around the injection site, potentially clogging blood vessels and leading to damage of the internal organs including the liver, kidneys, lungs, heart and brain.

 Health Risks Of Long-Term Cocaine Use

 Long-term health risks of intravenous cocaine use include increased risk of contracting HIV, hepatitis C and other bloodborne diseases.
 Other risks of long-term cocaine use may include becoming malnourished and certain movement disorders, including Parkinson’s disease, which can develop many years after use.